mzlogin/vim-kramdown-tab/README.md

 # vim-gfm-tab

-A vim plugin to resolve indent issue of content nested in lists.
+A vim plugin to resolve indent issue of content nested in  Markdown lists, especially for kramdown.

-With kramdown(GitHub Pages' default Markdown engine), the indent rule for content nested in list is:
+With kramdown(GitHub Pages' default Markdown engine), the indent rule for content nested in lists is:

 * Good